aleksve/ischedule/README.md

 **What happens during heavy loading**

-* If more than one task become pending at the same time, they are executed in the order in which they were scheduled by `schedule`.
+* If more than one task become pending at the same time, they are executed in the order in which they were added to the schedule by `schedule()`.
 * Regardless of the load, no task will be completely starved.
 All pending tasks will be executed as soon as possible after they become pending.
 * If the execution of a task is delayed that the next execution of the same task become pending, this execution will be skipped.

 **Exceptions**

-Exceptions during the execution are propagated out of `run_pending`, and can be dealth with by the caller.
+Exceptions during the execution are propagated out of `run_pending()`, and can be dealt with by the caller.

 **Cancellable loops**